JagadeeshTalari/365_Days_Code_Challenge/Readme.md

     - Spent whole day in searching rooms
     - no efforts kept for coding today.
     - from tomorrow I will work hard with focus

+### 09/11/12 - 13/11/22:
+    - worked on paytm clone build 90% of it for md screen
+    - Listened to live classes of Javascript
+    - Today 13th of Nov - Read Docs of Javascript reading DOM concepts
+    - finished 3 basic dom assignments out of 60.
+5% of DOM projects done